spotlightpa/poor-richard/content/about/about-faqs.md

 **Q: Who funds Spotlight PA?**

-**A:** Spotlight PA is a grant-funded newsroom with the support of readers like you and: Laura and John Arnold; The Erie Community Foundation; Donald McCormick Fund of The Foundation for Enhancing Communities; The Heinz Endowments; Henry L. Hillman Foundation; Lancaster Community Foundation; H.F.
+**A:** Spotlight PA is a grant-funded newsroom with the support of readers like you and: Laura and John Arnold; The Erie Community Foundation; Donald McCormick Fund of The Foundation for Enhancing Communities; Good Words Foundation; The Heinz Endowments; Henry L. Hillman Foundation; Lancaster Community Foundation; H.F.
 “Gerry” Lenfest; The Lenfest Institute for Journalism; The Philadelphia Foundation; The Lois Tack Thompson Fund of The Pittsburgh Foundation; Poor Richard’s Charitable Trust; The Steinman Foundation; Wyncote Foundation; and York County Community Foundation.
 You can read more about our supporters here.

 **Q: Is Spotlight PA a 501(c)(3) nonprofit organization?**

 **A:** Spotlight PA is a collaborative project and is not a legal entity.
 It operates under the 501(c)(3) status of the [Lenfest Institute for Journalism](https://www.lenfestinstitute.org/), which is the nonprofit owner of [The Inquirer](https://www.inquirer.com).
 All donations are given to the [Lenfest Institute](https://www.lenfestinstitute.org/) and directed to Spotlight PA's important investigative work.

-**Q: Why should I support Spotlight PA?**

-**A:** High-quality investigative and accountability journalism takes a lot of time and resources, and it’s critical to holding our elected officials and those in power responsible for their actions.
-Too often, however, it’s pushed aside because of financial struggles and budgetary constraints.
-We aim to fill the void in a bold way, but we need your support to keep doing this important work.

-**Q: How do I support Spotlight PA?**

-**A:** We’d be honored to have you aboard.
-Our donation portal will be available soon.
-For more information, email Joanna Zuckerman Bernstein at <mailto:joanna@spotlightpa.org>.

-**Q: Is my donation tax deductible?**

-**A:** Yes.

 **Q: How does Spotlight PA prevent funder interference?**